adamcharnock/lightbus/docs/implementation/schema.rst

 **Early design stage**

-Lightbus supports a schema format based upon `JSON Schema`_.
-A schema files specifies information about one or more APIs.
-The values of certain keys are valid JSON schema definitions, and can therefore be used to validate data.
+Lightbus will optionally support a schema format based upon `JSON Schema`_.
+A schema file will specify information about one or more APIs.
+The values of certain keys will be valid JSON schema definitions, and can therefore be used to validate data.

 Keys containing JSON schema data are: